 Cucumbers originated in India or western Asia, and have been known to gardeners for at least 3,000 years.
 Their diverse forms and flavors are now appreciated and utilized in local cuisines around the world.
-See WH Foods for great information about cucumbers, including a number of health benefits.
 These are sold in four-packs (can be divided).

 This open-pollinated cucumber is parthenocarpic.
 That means it is self-pollinating and will set fruit without outside pollination.
 This is a compact plant with smaller than normal leaves making cucumbers more visible.
 Little-leaf produces a huge number of cucumbers that pickle well and are also good for fresh eating.
 This small blockish cucumber was bred at the University of Arkansas and has lots of disease resistance.
 Very popular.
 (60 days)

 The fruits of various members of the gourd family are squash and they fall into two classifications, summer squash and winter squash.
 Summer squash differs from fall and winter squash in that it is selected to be harvested before the rind hardens and the fruit matures.
 Every part of the squash plant can be eaten, including the leaves and tender shoots, which can be cooked in omelets or made into soup.
-See the WH Foods for great information about summer squash.
 These are sold in four-packs (can be divided).

 Superior flavor in this open-pollinated zucchini heirloom squash from 1931.
 Can be steamed, sautéed, added to soups, omelets, and breads, made into relish and eaten raw in salads or with dip.
 Black zucchini isn’t really black, but a dark green, containing more of the antioxidant lutein than lighter-skinned varieties of zucchini.
 Best harvested around 6″ long.
 (50 days)